-Heart failure patients at increased risk of cancer and cancer-related mortality
+Heart failure patients greater than 50 years of age have been found to be at a higher risk of cancer and cancer-related mortality

 Heart failure (HF) patients have a higher risk of cancer and cancer-related mortality compared to matched-controls according to research by a team from the Cardiovascular Disease Unit, Genoa, Italy.